Vipulthakur7/Party-Planner/README.md

 # Party-Planner
-# 🎉 Party Planner App
+# 🎉 Party Planner Website

 A sleek React + Firebase web app to plan company parties and manage RSVPs easily.
 Create a party, share the RSVP link with your team, and get real-time responses.
 Built for simplicity and mobile-friendly experiences.